Photographic Adventures with Edgar Degas

 In the summer of 1885, Degas was staying in Dieppe with his childhood friend, Ludovic Halevy, and his family.
-The artist had depicted Ludovic a number of times over the years, most spectacularly in his brilliant Place de la Concorde where see Halevy and his two daughters crossing the nearly empty square.
-This is one of the first paintings to consciously use the off center framing with subjects cut off at oblique angles by the frame - all qualities that were ascribed to photography's snapshot aesthetic.
+The artist had depicted Ludovic a number of times over the years, most spectacularly in his brilliant Place de la Concorde where we see Halevy and his two daughters crossing the nearly empty square.
+This is one of the first paintings to consciously use the off center framing, with subjects cut off at oblique angles by the frame.
+This was a formal quality that was ascribed to photography's snapshot aesthetic.
 In the artist’s black and white photograph children place some branches from nearby trees near Degas' head of white hair.
 The Apotheosis of Degas was art directed by Degas, but was actually taken by Walter Barnes, a protégé of Degas.
 Three women (the fact that there are three would make them muses in the language of neoclassicism that Degas is satirizing) hold branches, standing over the seated Degas, while two boys half-kneel by his feet.
 In 1885 the artist was sixty, but he looks much older and worn out, melancholic, impenetrable, and lost in thought.
 He is posing with his hat upside down between his legs as if it were a basin.